tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-22-first-look-at-doc360-bridging-support-and-tech-pubs-tools.md

 <figure><img src="https://idratherbewritingmedia.com/images/doc360_markdown.png" alt="Writing in Markdown in Document 360" /><figcaption>Writing in Markdown in Document 360</figcaption></figure>

 Document360 also includes some built-in snippets for notes, warnings, or other common formatting.
-For more, see <a rel="nofollow" href="https://docs.document360.io/docs/markdown-guide">Markdown Guide</a>.
+For more, see <a href="https://docs.document360.io/docs/markdown-guide">Markdown Guide</a>.

 ### Multiple documentation websites